wyatt-feng/CS305-23S-Assignment1/README.md

 **Mar.
 22, 2023**:
 1. Add instructions for user privilege control to allow anonymous writes.
 2. Delete from Task 2 "Client down" because it needs transport layer operations.
+3. Add the usage for the testing script.

 **Mar.
 18, 2023**:
 1. Delete from Task 2 "File transmission before connection" to avoid ambiguity.